GBGuinan/foundersandcoders/_includes/faq.md

 You will be invited to remain at our Campus in Mile End, help us develop our programme, mentor future cohorts of students, and continue to develop your own freelance practice.

 **How are you supporting yourselves?**
-We are supporting ourselves by working on our own freelance projects.
+We are supporting ourselves by working on our own freelance work and on projects from Founders & Coders partner organisations.
 Currently, none of us are paid for the teaching or mentoring on the programme.

+**Who are your partner organisations?**
+It is very early days.
+We have only just started reaching out to potential partners, but they already include a digital agency with whom we have previously placed our graduates, a local authority, a publishing company, a handful of established businesses, and some early-stage startups.

 **Who exactly are you?**
 We are (or shortly will be) a Community Interest Company, formed by over a dozen alumni of the last two courses that ran at Collective and Dan, the teacher.